Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Naming coroutines for debugging

-Automatically assignmed ids are good when coroutines log often and you just need to correlate log records coming from the same coroutine.
+Automatically assigned ids are good when coroutines log often and you just need to correlate log records coming from the same coroutine.
 However, when coroutine is tied to the processing of a specific request or doing some specific background task, it is better to name it explicitly for debugging purposes.
 Coroutine name serves the same function as a thread name.
 It'll get displayed in the thread name that